Shaik-sameer-AIML/FUNDUS-BASED-RETINOPATHY-USING-RCNN/README.md

 7. Include visualizations, such as predicted classes or probability scores, to enhance result interpretation.

-8. Repeat the process by providing new inputs, changing the optimizer, Ephocs and with different MRIs. a
+8. Repeat the process by providing new inputs, changing the optimizer, Ephocs and with different Fundus images. a
 ### Mathematical Equations
 #### 1. Accuracy: